Check out Isle of Dreams houseboat rentals in Key West:

 shells you'll find.

-Sparky, after we assured him that they were potty trained.
-Bubba immediately took up
+Sparky, and Bubba immediately took up

 watch at the rear couch...